sidecut/is-nomachine-running/results.md

 See the last few results.
 Calling ps or pgrep SUCKS for throughput.

+### Summary

+Swift version had same CPU time as Go version, but 5x the throughput and 47% of the memory usage of Go.

+Maybe Rust would be better, but Swift is so easy to work with.

 ## Go version

+- 46784 requests sent
 - 3:21 CPU time
 - 66M peak during
 - 28M after a GC after stress test end